msheliga1/uriHW19PWATextEd/README.md

         Going to listen to move class vids as I recall this from class.
         Saw Act03 copy index.html to dist folder.
 (Better option later.)
         Copied src/index.html to dist folder.
 Did NOT change bottom.
 Page Now Loads.
 Yipee.
         Listened to Act 5-6.
-Showed css and img loaders, which we already included here, but no help with index.index.js being move to dist
+Showed css and img loaders, which we already included here, but no help with index.index.js being move to dist.
+        Listened to Act 7-10.
+Found auto-index htmlWebpackPlugIn in Video 9.
+Great.

     Prior Project: